 Jesus is helping out a friend who’s part of the ALBA program.

-Technical assistance from staff and partners, however, is provided at no charge while in the incubator.
-On a daily basis, ALBA’s experienced staff provides farmers guidance on production, management and compliance issues to help nascent farm enterprises establish themselves in a highly competitive environment.
+While in the incubator, technical assistance from ALBA staff and partner organizations is provided at no charge.
+ALBA’s experienced staff offers daily guidance on production, management and compliance issues to help nascent farm enterprises establish themselves in a highly competitive environment.

 Workforce Development